Blog | Entrepreneurship, Personal Finance

 It’s a lousy way to live, but it’s not the only way.
 We’ve just been trained to think it’s the only way.

-My rich dad taught me that truly rich people work smarter, not harder.
-Entrepreneurs are successful because they get other people do work hard for them, not because they themselves work hard.
-Some of the most successful people I know work less than forty hours a week.
-They find lots of time to relax, hand out with family and friends, and just generally enjoy life.
+Rich dad taught that truly rich people work smarter, not harder.
+Entrepreneurs are successful because they get other people to work hard for them, not because they themselves work hard.
+The most successful people find lots of time to relax, hang out with family and friends, and just generally enjoy life; not to mention, they typically work less than 40 hours a week.
 In the meantime, their companies and employees are also working for them and making them money, just like Tom Sawyer.

 Original publish date: February 22, 2013